Learning High-Dimensional McKean-Vlasov Forward-Backward Stochastic Differential Equations with General Distribution Dependence: Convergence Analysis

 \section{Convergence Analysis}

-This section dedicates to the numerical analysis of the algorithms proposed in Section~\ref{sec:algorithm}, in particular, the justification of learning $\widehat m_i^k$, $i = 1, 2, 3$ from \eqref{def:learn_m_nn_discrete}.
-The metric we use here for measuring the convergence of distributions in $\MCP^2(\RR^\theta)$ is the so-called generalized maximum mean discrepancy (GMMD), under which we can show various convergence speeds being free of the dimensionality $\theta$.
-We give a brief review of GMMD below for the readers' convenience.
+This section is dedicated to the numerical analysis of the algorithms proposed in Section~\ref{sec:algorithm}, in particular, the justification of learning $\widehat m_i^k$, $i = 1, 2, 3$ from \eqref{def:learn_m_nn_discrete}.
+The metric we use here for measuring the convergence of distributions in $\MCP^2(\RR^\theta)$ falls into the category of integral probability metrics \cite{muller1997integral}, under which we can show various convergence speeds being free of the dimensionality $\theta$.
+We give a brief review below for the readers' convenience.